Defa275/RandomPokePicker/README.md

 # RandomPokePicker
-A simple pokemon randomizer to display it on your stream
+A simple pokemon randomizer to display it on your stream It will use a Websocket host locally and the [pokeAPI](https://pokeapi.co/) to get the sprite of the pokemon

+In order to use it just run the server2 and open a tab in your browser with this URL : (http://localhost:8080/request-pokemon)

 This project can be used by anyone who want to implemant it or upgrade it.